leonardojacomussi/rocketseat-explorer/README.md

 This is a repository created to organize the practical projects of Rockeseat's Explorer program, class 10.

-Below is an index of projects developed with source code and preview with GitHub Pages.
+Below is an index of projects developed with source code and live with GitHub Pages.

 <p align="center">
     Rocketseat Explorer Projects | Class 10<br>